KelvinSajere/ansible-test-project/README.md

 # Ansible Test Project
-This project gives you access to ywo servers that will let you run ansible commands on a remote server.
+This project gives you access to two servers that will let you run ansible commands on a remote server.

 ## Set up